magwenelab/WeavePop/README.md

 ### 3. Install the Snakemake Conda environment

-In your terminal, go to the directory you downloaded and run
+In your terminal, go to the directory you downloaded and run:
 ```
 mamba env create --file workflow/envs/snakemake.yaml # use conda instead of mamba if you installed Miniconda
 ```